American Lightweight Materials Manufacturing Innovation Institute

 1. Translational knowledge through vibrant collaborations between academics, practitioners and stakeholders

 2. Transformative learning to cultivate sustainability leaderships by helping students pursue interdisciplinary and diverse projects at a global level

 3. Institutional leadership by organizing university-wide sustainability strategies and activities

 The National Science Foundation Innovation Corps (I-Corps) National and Michigan/Midwest I-Corps are transformational training programs that teach how to turn feasible early-stage technology into a commercial opportunity with real-world impact.
 With a focus on customer discovery and business model knowledge, this program helps teams accelerate their venture, expand their networks and enable potential future venture creation and research efforts.

 Contact: (734) 647-7460, firstname.lastname@example.org

 U-M Coulter Translational Partnership

-The Wallace H. Coulter Foundation, in collaboration with U-M College of Engineering and the Medical School, created a $20 million endowment for the Coulter Translational Partnership.
+The Wallace H. Coulter Foundation, in collaboration with Michigan Engineering and the Medical School, created a $20 million endowment for the Coulter Translational Partnership.
 Also known as the “Coulter Program,” the partnership supports collaborative research that addresses unmet clinical needs and leads to improvements in health care while dovetailing with business assessment work needed to bring it to commercial success.